Infisical/node-sdk-v2/README.md

   - `environment` (str): The environment in which to delete the secret.

 **Returns:**
-- `ApiV1DynamicSecretsDelete200Response['dynamicSecret']`: The response after deleting the dynamic secret
+- `DynamicSecret`: The dynamic secret after deleting it.

 ### `dynamicSecrets.leases`
 In this section you'll learn how to work with dynamic secret leases